thenetcircle/dino/docs/md/events.md

         "published": "<server-generated timestamp, RFC3339 format>",
         "actor": {
-            "id": "<UUID of user who created the room>", "summary": "<name of the user who created the room>", },
+            "id": "<UUID of user who created the room>", "displayName": "<name of the user who created the room>", },
         "object": {
             "url": "<UUID of the channel for this room>"